-8. In accordance with the provisions of Article 31 and sub-paragraph 13 of article 62 of the Constitution of the People's Republic of China, and the relevant decisions of the National People's Congress (NPC) adopted at the Third Session of the Seventh NPC on 4 April 1990, the HKSAR was established on 1 July 1997.
-The Basic Law of the Hong Kong

-Special Administrative Region of the People's Republic of China (Basic Law) came into effect on 1 July 1997.
+8. In accordance with the provisions of Article 31 and sub-paragraph 13 of Article 62 of the Constitution of the People's Republic of China, and the relevant decisions of the National People's Congress (NPC) adopted on 4 April 1990, the HKSAR was established on 1 July 1997.
+The Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China (Basic Law) also came into effect on the same day.

 9. The Basic Law is the most important legal document for the HKSAR to exercise a high degree of autonomy.
-It prescribes the relationship between the Central Authorities and the HKSAR, fundamental duties of the residents and the social, political, cultural and other systems to be practised in the HKSAR.
+It prescribes the relationship between the Central Authorities and the HKSAR, fundamental rights and duties of the residents, and the social, political, cultural and other systems to be practised in the HKSAR.

-10. Among other matters, the Basic Law provides that:
+10. Among other matters, the Basic Law provides that -